|Dental Amalgam: A Health Risk?|

 Dental amalgam is a common material used to fill cavities.
 Fillings made with amalgam also are known as silver fillings.
 Over the years, concerns have been raised about the use of amalgam because it contains mercury.
 Here are answers to some common questions about dental amalgam.

-Amalgam is a combination of metals that has been used in dentistry for more than 100 years.
-It is still commonly used today.
+Amalgam is a combination of metals that has been the most popular and effective filling material used in dentistry for the last 150 years.
 Although it sometimes is called "silver amalgam," amalgam actually consists of a combination of metals.
 These include silver, mercury, tin and copper.
 Small amounts of zinc, indium or palladium also may be used.

 Tooth-colored materials now can be used to restore teeth.
 Therefore, amalgam is used less often than in the past.
 However, the newer materials can't be used for all situations.
 Amalgam is less costly than other materials.
 It also holds up better over time, especially in teeth that undergo a lot of pressure and wear from chewing.